-Our arachnid friends tend to wander into our homes as the weather cools, and when there's less for them to eat outside.
+Our arachnid friends tend to wander into our homes as the weather cools and when there's less for them to eat outside (fall, we’re looking at you).
 And their presence tends to be more obvious in warmer seasons, when other insects also start to emerge.
-Thankfully, the vast majority of spider species are not harmful to humans in any way, and even the ones that are tend not to attack humans unless provoked.
+Thankfully, the vast majority of spider species are not harmful to humans in any way, and even the ones that are tend not to attack humans.

 How to get rid of spiders naturally